techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 " }
 _A list of common WiFI networks in UniFi Network Application_

-Once we’ve created our VLAN, we can now add this to a wireless network.
-This is perfect for IoT devices or really any VLAN that you want to use over your wireless network.
+Once we’ve created our VLAN, we can now add this to a wireless network.This is perfect for IoT devices or really any VLAN that you want to use over your wireless network.

 - First, we’ll go to Settings, then WiFi
 - Then choose create new WiFi Network